RaichuMathew/100-days-of-devops/Day29/notes.md

-s is a classic Git Flow workflow.
-By moving away from direct pushes to the master branch and using Pull Requests (PRs) instead, you ensure that code is peer-reviewed and stable before it ever hits production.

-Here are your condensed "Short Notes" for Max to follow to complete this task successfully.

 ## 1. Preparation & Local Check (SSH)
 Before touching the UI, Max needs to verify the work locally on the Storage Server.